What is the course about?

 How will I be taught, and will there be any work outside the class?

 Teaching will be in a supportive group setting, which involves pair and small group work.
-The interactive whiteboard, Google classroom and handouts from your tutor will help your learning.
-You will be given homework on a regular basis and your tutor will assess you regularly to see how you are progressing and decide on next steps.
+An interactive whiteboard, Google classroom and handouts from your tutor will help your learning.
+You will be expected to do homework regularly so your tutor can assess you, see how you are progressing and decide on next best step for you.

 Are there any other costs?
 Is there anything I need to bring?

 You will need a pen, ruler, pencil and calculator.
 You will also need lined A4 paper and a folder to keep your work in.
-Your tutor will provide handouts and links to useful websites to enable you to extend and practice your skills outside class.
+Your tutor will provide handouts.
+Google classroom and links to useful websites will be use to enable you to extend and practice your skills outside class.

 When I've finished, what course can I do next?

-After sucessfully completing this course you should be able enrol for AM401B, the next part of the course.
+After sucessfully completing this course you should be able move on to the next part of this three part course.